maxzalevski/climate_solutions/README.md

 **Estimated CO2 Emissions Reduction:**
 - Fuel consumption for 6 stations per year: 6 stations * 0.5 gallons/hour * 4 hours/day * 365 days = 4380 gallons
 - 4380 gallons / 99 = 44.24 tons of CO2 per year

+In addition to solar installations, the network has replaced several diesel generators with Bluetti power stations.
+These six stations, each with a capacity of 600 Wh, are now used instead of conventional diesel generators.
+This transition significantly reduces diesel fuel consumption, which, for these six stations, would have otherwise been 4380 gallons per year.
+By replacing diesel with clean energy sources, we have reduced CO2 emissions by 44.24 tons annually.
+This initiative is part of our broader strategy to lower greenhouse gas emissions and promote sustainable energy practices within our communities.

 #### 3. Conserved Forest and Wetland Ecosystems